kaidez/search-autocomplete/README.md

     node >= 8.1.2
     npm": ">=16.13.1

-All needed to install dependency packages and run a live server.
+Both are needed to install dependency packages and run a live server.
 But the most-recent version of Yarn should work without issues.